 Previous Court decisions have established that voluntary early retirement will not be a sufficient reason to reduce your spousal support obligation.
 Any reduction in your income needs to reasonable and not voluntary.

 If you are currently paying spousal support and are considering applying to have it changed, contact Hearty Law for legal advice.
-Or if you are currently involved in litigation over spousal support, either as the payor or recipient, contact Hearty Law.
+Or if you are currently involved in litigation over spousal support payments, either as the payor or recipient, contact Hearty Law.
 Email firstname.lastname@example.org or email@example.com or fill out the contact form.
 Paying a little bit for legal advice now may have a significant financial impact in the future.

 Hearty Law serves Toronto, Ottawa and surrounding communities.